Ukraine-Relief-Efforts/ukraine-info-guide/README.md

 ## Deploying to Production

-Simply merge `main` into `production` and it will be automatically deployed.
+Simply merge `main` into `prod` and it will be automatically deployed.

 ## Available Scripts